Menu

 Wage Exemption in Florida

-Generally, deposits of wages that are traceable to a bank account my be partially or fully exempt.
+Florida laws provide various exemptions for deposits of wages that are traceable to a bank account, which may be partially or fully exempt.
 If the wages are attributable to the “head of family,” then they are often fully exempt.
 If they are not traceable to a head of family, they may be 75% exempt.
 It should be noted that there is disputed case law on whether someone who is not a w2 employee (in other words, self employed or 1099) can qualify for the protection.

 Tenancy by the Entirety